alsyundawy/Sefinek-Blocklist-Collection/README.md

 - The second option is to use the [default list](https://github.com/sefinek/Sefinek-Blocklist-Collection/tree/main/docs/lists/md) provided, ideal for those who prefer a quick, straightforward solution without customization.

 > [!IMPORTANT]
-> **I do not permit commercial use of my lists.** Lists that I did not author are shared under the licensing terms specified by their original creators.
+> I do not allow commercial use of my lists.
+Lists I did not create are shared under the licensing terms set by their original authors.
-> If you wish to use Sefinek Blocklists for commercial purposes, please contact me via email.
-Any misuse or inappropriate actions will be detected sooner or later.
+> If you wish to use the Sefinek Blocklist Collection for commercial purposes, please contact me via email.
+Any misuse or inappropriate actions will eventually be detected.
+> Do not download the lists every hour either.
+Click [here](https://blocklist.sefinek.net/update-schedule) to learn more.

 <a href="https://stormserverhosting.com">
   <img src="https://cdn.sefinek.net/images/stormserverhosting/banner-white-gh.png" align="center" alt="Storm Server Hosting">